jonahlyn/dashboard/README.md

 ### Services

-Start, stop, or check the status of nginx and the gunicorn application services:
+Start, stop, or check the status of nginx and the gunicorn system services:

 ```
 sudo systemctl [start|stop|status] nginx